alexertech/greyhat_blog/README.md

 ## To-Do:

 - Large updates in the Dashboard
-  - Better usage of the impresionist gem for the statistics
 - Better UI for the post management

+## Changelog

+- v0.2
+  - Removed impressionist, will need to research another way to track the visits
+- v0.1
+  - Initial release

 ## Tools